shukriadams/discord-giveawaybot/README.md

 Then in the VM run

-    yarn --no-bin-links
-    node index
+    yarn --no-bin-links (flag needed only if your host machine is Windows) node start (or npm start)

-If you want to run it directly on your machine, install Node 7 or higher.
-Then run
+If you want to run the bot directly on your host system without yarn

     npm install
-    node index
+    node start (or npm start)

 ## Tests

     npm test

-or
+or if you want to test with a debugger (Webstorm, VSCode etc), point your debugger to /tests/test.js and

     cd /tests
     node test

-If you want to test with a debugger (Webstorm, VSCode etc), point it to /tests/test.js